Trimmed strong laws and distributional limits for exponentially mixing systems: Introduction

+\begin{itemize} \item If $\alpha = 1$, then a dynamical analogue of \eqref{iid1xcon} has been established for $\psi$-mixing sequences \cite{AARONSONpsi}, and in the Gauss map setting, by Diamond--Vaaler \cite{DIAMOND1986} for the continued-fraction observable $f(x)=1/x$.
+For the same observable over the doubling map, Schindler~\cite{Sch18} showed that light trimming fails, whereas the same law holds after removing about $C\log\log\log N$ largest terms for $C>1/\log 2$.
+Light trimming fails because of the clustering of large values near the singularity at $0$, which is a fixed point of the doubling map, so removing finitely many largest terms still leaves substantial residual contributions, a mechanism already reflected in Haynes~\cite[Theorem~4]{Haynes14}.

+\item If $\alpha > 1$, then \cite{KessSchiSLLN} showed a dynamical analogue of \eqref{iidbetacon} for systems with a spectral gap on a suitable Banach space and observables whose truncations have at most linear growth and whose level-set indicators remain uniformly bounded in the Banach space norm (see also Remark \ref{specrem}).
+This includes piecewise expanding interval maps with observables whose truncations and level-set indicators have uniformly controlled bounded variation.
+The result was later extended to subshifts of finite type via a quasi-H\"older framework \cite{KS20}. \end{itemize}

 While these results are well established for i.i.d.\ sequences and certain specific dynamical systems, their validity for general exponentially mixing systems remains an open question.
 In this paper, we address this gap by establishing trimmed strong laws of large numbers for such systems.
-For $\alpha=1$, we prove that \eqref{iid1xcon} holds in full.
-For $\alpha>1$, we prove a version of \eqref{iidbetacon} under the trimming condition $k(N)/(\log N)^{\epsilon} \to \infty$ for some $\epsilon > 0$, which is close to the optimal $k(N)/\log\log N \to \infty$ condition known for i.i.d.\ sequences.
+For $\alpha=1$, we prove that a dynamical analogue of \eqref{iid1xcon} holds in full.
+For $\alpha>1$, we prove {a dynamical analogue of \eqref{iidbetacon}} under the trimming condition $k(N)/(\log N)^{\epsilon} \to \infty$ for some $\epsilon > 0$, which is close to the optimal $k(N)/\log\log N \to \infty$ condition known for i.i.d.\ sequences.

 Furthermore, we advance the theory by proving the corresponding distributional limit theorems.
 Once a trimmed SLLN is established, the natural next question concerns the size of second-order deviations.
 In this context, an untrimmed analogue arises from the distributional limit theorems of Gnedenko--Kolmogorov~\cite{gnedenko1968limit} for observables not in $L^2$.
-They show that, in the i.i.d.\ setting, if $f$ has regularly varying tails, which is similar to our assumption polynomial singularities, then there are sequences $a_N$ and $b_N$ such that
+They show that, in the i.i.d.\ setting, if $f$ has regularly varying tails, which is similar to our assumption of polynomial singularities, then there are sequences $a_N$ and $b_N$ such that

 for a stable distribution $L$, where $\Rightarrow$ denotes distributional convergence.